 Through their continued participation in research or engagement activities, including networking, supervision and collaboration with external organisations, members of the Emeritus Faculty enhance the profile and reputation of the University and contribute to its ongoing achievements.

 Emeritus Faculty members are invited to play an active role in the leadership and mentoring of early career staff as well as provide input and advice into relevant SCU academic planning and development initiatives.

 - Title of 'Member of Emeritus Faculty, Southern Cross University'.

-- Grant of up to $20,000 from SCU into an “Emeritus Scholarship” account for use by the appointee in either scholarship or engagement activities which support their academic profile and maintain an ongoing relationship with SCU.
+- Small grants made available from an “Emeritus Scholarship” account for use by the appointee in either scholarship or engagement activities which support their academic profile and maintain an ongoing relationship with SCU.
 In brief, these are for ‘approved academic purposes’.
-Funds will be available for a total period of 5 years (or longer by agreement).

 - Access to SCU systems (email, intranet);

 - Shared office / building access;

 - Insurance (professional indemnity / travel) for agreed scholarly activities;

 - Access to internal services such as research support services; and

 - Invitation and access to relevant SCU forums, workshops, briefings, seminars and so on.